-A site-specific public installation created directly onto a residential building using over 600 square-metres of golden wallpaper in Katowice, Poland.
+‘ZŁOTY’ is a site-specific public installation created directly onto the facade of a residential building in Katowice, Poland, and utilizes over 600 square metres of golden wallpaper.

 ‘ZŁOTY’ reflects on the aspirations of the former residents and the region’s history of gradual decline following the collapse of the local mining industry.
-The title (literally translated as ‘golden’) is the name of Poland’s currency and refers to the gold wallpaper completely covering the abandoned residential building.
-This wallpaper and it’s design were commonly seen inside the homes of the Załęże district.
-Placing it on the exterior of the building acts to render the familiar interior of these homes vulnerable, it’s gradual deterioration over time forming part of the work.
+‘ZŁOTY’ (literally translated as ‘golden’) refers both to the name of Poland’s currency and to the gold colour of the wallpaper that completely covers the abandoned residential building.
+This wallpaper and its design were commonly seen inside the homes of the Załęże district.
+Placing the wallpaper on the exterior of the building acts to render the familiar and safe interior of these homes vulnerable; its gradual deterioration over time form an essential part of the work.